 The ASEM Education process is mainly based on the cooperation and partnership between Asia and Europe in the field of higher education and lifelong learning.
 At the ASEM ME3 in Copenhagen in 2011, the Ministers for Education identified four priority areas which since then have continued as the main areas for cooperation:

-The main aim of ASEMME5 is to maintain the informal nature of the process by strengthening the cooperation and networking in common interest areas.
+The main aim of ASEM ME5 was to maintain the informal nature of the process by strengthening the cooperation and networking in common interest areas.

-The next Intermediate Senior Officials’ Meeting (ISOM) will be hosted by the Russian Federation in 2016.
+The succeeding Intermediate Senior Officials’ Meeting (ISOM) was hosted by the Russian Federation in 2016.
 The 7th ASEM Education Ministers’ Meeting (ASEM ME7) in 2019 will be co-organized by Austria and Romania.
-The First Senior Officials’ Meeting will be hosted by Austria and the Second Senior Officials’ Meeting and ASEMME7 by Romania.
+The 1st Senior Officials’ Meeting will be hosted by Austria and the 2nd Senior Officials’ Meeting and ASEMME7 by Romania.

 ASEM Education Ministers and Delegates were also invited to attend the Erasmus+ Information Day on 29 April 2015 in Riga, organised by the European Commission Directorate General for Education and Culture.

 The objective of the Information Day was to present all the international actions of the Erasmus+ programme, with a focus on funding opportunities for Asia-Europe mobility and cooperation in the field of Higher Education.